Nazhat Shameem

-Nazhat Shameem (born 1960) is a Fijian diplomat and former judge serving as the Permanent Representative of Fiji to the United Nations since 2014.
-She was also the President of the United Nations Human Rights Council in 2021.
+Nazhat Shameem Khan (born 1960) is a Fijian diplomat, lawyer and former judge who is a deputy prosecutor for the International Criminal Court (ICC) since 2022.
+She served as the Permanent Representative of Fiji to the United Nations from 2014 to 2022 and the President of the United Nations Human Rights Council in 2021.
+She previously served as a judge of the High Court of Fiji from 1999 to 2009, the first woman to do so.

 Background

 From 1994 to 1999 she was Director of Public Prosecutions after serving as a prosecutor for ten years.
 She is a graduate of Sussex University and Cambridge University, and is a Barrister of the Inner Temple in London.
 She holds a Master of Laws and a Master of Philosophy in criminology.
 She is a former chairperson of Fiji Children's Coordinating Committee for Children and is particularly interested in the way the justice system affects women and children.
 She has attended conferences internationally and has delivered papers on corruption, judicial transparency and gender equality.

 She was appointed to the bench in 1999 as Fiji's first, and as of 2007 so far only, Indo-Fijian female High Court judge.
 Justice Shameem is in the criminal jurisdiction of the High Court of Fiji.

 Shameem is best known for her trials since the 2000 Fijian coup d'état conviction and sentencing of perpetrators of the 2000 Fijian coup d'état, in which the government of Mahendra Chaudhry was deposed in May 2000.
 She also heard a number of cases in which she was very critical of prison conditions for remand prisoners in Fiji.
 In 2005, she declared the remand centre in Suva inhumane and degrading and in breach of the Fiji Constitution.
 She also heard a case on mandatory imprisonment for drug offenders in 2001, and declared such sentences as disproportionately severe and in breach of Section 25 of the Constitution.
 The Drugs decree was later repealed by Parliament.

 In 2004, Justice Shameem was a keynote speaker at the Tasmanian Anti-Discrimination Commission's international conference 'Beyond Bullying : Sex/Gender, Race/Ethnicity, Class/Status – Celebrating Difference, Embracing Equality', held in Hobart, Tasmania.
 Her colleague, Justice Tony Gates (in 2007 Acting Chief Justice of the Fiji High Court) presented the after dinner speech at the conference.

 Chief Justice Daniel Fatiaki was forcefully removed by armed military officers and policemen from the Chief Justice's chambers as he arrived for work on 19 January 2007.

 He was then summarily suspended by the President of Fiji pending disciplinary action.
 He later accepted a settlement with the Bainimarama government of a lump sum, his pension and the dropping of all charges in return for his resignation.